Abraham Hyacinthe Anquetil-Duperron: First travels

 After a passage of six months, Anquetil-Duperron landed on 10 August 1755 at the French colony at Pondicherry, on the coast in south-eastern India.
 From his private correspondence it appears that he intended to become "master of the religious institutions of all Asia", which in the 18th century were still imagined to all derive from the Indian Vedas.
 For that, Anquetil-Duperron knew he would need to learn Sanskrit.
-He initially studied Persian (the lingua franca of Moghul India), which Europeans in the 18th century still presumed to have descended from Sanskrit.
+He initially studied Persian (the lingua franca of Mughal India), which Europeans in the 18th century still presumed to have descended from Sanskrit.
 His plan was then to visit the Brahmins in Benares to learn Sanskrit "at some famous pagoda".apud Half a year later, he was living on rice and vegetables and saving his money so that he might "find some Brahmin" to become the disciple of.
 As he also wanted to "study the Indian books", he decided to travel to the French colony at Chandannagar, also known in French as Chandernagor, in Bengal, where he arrived in April 1756.
 He promptly fell sick; by coincidence, he landed in the hospital of the Jesuit missionary Antoine Mozac, who some years earlier had copied the "Pondicherry Vedas".
 Anquetil-Duperron remained in the hospital until September or October 1756 and began to wonder whether he should not instead become a priest as he had intended years earlier.
 Meanwhile, the outbreak of the Seven Years' War in Europe had renewed hostilities between French and British forces in India, where the conflict is known as the Third Carnatic War.
 The British East India Company under Robert Clive and the British Navy under Charles Watson bombarded and captured Chandannagar on 23 March 1757 and Anquetil-Duperron resolved to leave the territory.
 Unable to gain access to the Vedas, Anquetil-Duperron planned to travel to Tibet and China to find the ancient Indian texts there.
 Discouraged by news that there were no texts to be found there, Anquetil-Duperron returned overland to Pondicherry over the course of a hundred-day trek.
 There, he found his brother Etienne Anquetil de Briancourt, who had been named consul at Surat.